Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enterprise License and License Included.
 - [ ] Role based License and License Included.

 ### In AWS, which security aspects are the customer's responsibility?
-Choose 4 answers
+(Choose 4 answers)

 - [x] Security Group and ACL (Access Control List) settings.
 - [ ] Decommissioning storage devices.
-- [ ] Patch management on the EC2 instance's operating system.
+- [x] Patch management on the EC2 instance's operating system.
-- [ ] Life-cycle management of IAM credentials.
+- [x] Life-cycle management of IAM credentials.
 - [ ] Controlling physical access to compute resources.
-- [ ] Encryption of EBS (Elastic Block Storage) volumes.
+- [x] Encryption of EBS (Elastic Block Storage) volumes.

 ### You have a web application running on six Amazon EC2 instances, consuming about 45% of resources on each instance.
 You are using auto-scaling to make sure that six instances are running at all times.
 The number of requests this application processes is consistent and does not experience spikes.
 The application is critical to your business and you want high availability at all times.
 You want the load to be distributed evenly between all instances.
 You also want to use the same Amazon Machine Image (AMI) for all instances.
 Which of the following architectural choices should you make?

-- [ ] Deploy 6 EC2 instances in one availability zone and use Amazon Elastic Load Balancer.
+- [ ] Deploy 6 EC2 instances in one Availability Zone and use Amazon Elastic Load Balancer.
 - [ ] Deploy 3 EC2 instances in one region and 3 in another region and use Amazon Elastic Load Balancer.
-- [x] Deploy 3 EC2 instances in one availability zone and 3 in another availability zone and use Amazon Elastic Load Balancer.
+- [x] Deploy 3 EC2 instances in one Availability Zone and 3 in another Availability Zone and use Amazon Elastic Load Balancer.
 - [ ] Deploy 2 EC2 instances in three regions and use Amazon Elastic Load Balancer.

 ### An ERP application is deployed across multiple AZs in a single region. in the event of failure, the Recovery Time Objective (RTO) must be less than 3 hours, and the Recovery Point Objective (RPO) must be 15 minutes the customer realizes that data corruption occurred roughly 1.5 hours ago.
 What DR strategy could be used to achieve this RTO and RPO in the event of this kind of failure?

 - [x] Take hourly DB backups to 53, with transaction logs stored in 53 every 5 minutes.
-- [ ] Use synchronous database master-slave replication between two availability zones.
+- [ ] Use synchronous database master-slave replication between two Availability Zones.
 - [ ] Take hourly DB backups to EC2 Instance store volumes with transaction logs stored in 53 every 5 minutes.
 - [ ] Take 15 minute DB backups stored in Glacier with transaction logs stored in 53 every 5 minutes.